Cottesloe Beach

 Cottesloe Beach is a popular beach in Cottesloe and one of the most iconic locations of Western Australia.
-The enduring popularity of the beach is the result of combinatuon of factors including proximity to metropolitan Perth, accessibility by train, shelter from strong summer breezes and presence of offshore reefs making it a relatively safe swimming location.
+The enduring popularity of the beach is the result of combination of factors including proximity to metropolitan Perth, accessibility by train, shelter from strong summer breezes and presence of offshore reefs making it a relatively safe swimming location.
 It has been recognised by the Heritage Council as a place of cultural significance since 2005.
 Since the beginning of the twentieth century a succession of bathing structures and hotels have been constructed in prominent locations overlooking the beach.
-The current beach-front structure was constructed in 1996 and is known as the Indiana Teahouse.
+The current beach-front structure was constructed in 1996 and is known as the Indiana Tea House.
 Designed in a neotraditional architectural style it has become an internationally recognised landmark of Perth.
 The beach hosts the popular Rottnest Channel Swim, and Sculpture by the Sea.
 It attracts around 600,000 visitors per year.

 Location

 The beach is located along the coast of the suburb of Cottesloe, Western Australia, and spans 1.5 km along the coast, between North Cottesloe Beach to the north and Mosman Park Beach to the south.
 It lies on the Indian Ocean.